-Specifically required are six credit hours in theory courses and ENG 501 Approaches to Research.
-Students must complete eight graduate courses in any of the following categories:
+Additional Required Courses (24 credits / 8 classes): Students must complete eight graduate courses in any of the following categories: cultural studies, ethnic studies, gender studies, genre, history and structure of the English language, literature to 1500, literature 1500-1660, literature 1660-1900, literature since 1900, postcolonial or anglophone literatures.

-- cultural studies

-- ethnic studies

-- gender studies

-- genre

-- history and structure of the English language

-- literature 1500-1660

-- literature 1660-1900

-- literature since 1900

-- literature to 1500

-- postcolonial or anglophone literatures

-Students must take at least five graduate seminars at the 600 level, at least three of which must be taken in the doctoral program.
-Up to 12 credit hours taken outside the department may be counted toward the degree.
-Students should consult with the advisor or committee chair when choosing electives.
+A minimum of five courses counted toward the PhD, which may include those listed above, must be taken at the 600-level (three of which must be taken in the doctoral program at ASU).
+Students wishing to take courses outside of the department may count up to 12 credit hours toward the degree.
+These courses may also fulfill some of the above degree requirements.
+Students should consult with an advisor or their committee chair when choosing electives.